AkiPoh/DEV-KATKE/README.md

 Looking ahead, when the time is right to begin implementing such routine.
 Every two years we plan to initiate a new LTS edition branch off of the `main` branch that will receive indefinite support.
 This approach allows us to maintain momentum and agility on the `main` branch.
 This also ensures we can offer tooling that serves the need for longer supported versions with relevant security updates for longer projects.

 Cross compatibility between LTS editions will not be a priority.
-But for updates within a specific LTS branch backwards and forwards compatibility is an absolute priority.
+But for updates within a specific LTS edition backwards and forwards compatibility is an absolute priority.

 ### `main` Branch Development Practices for KATKE